5 Healthy Potato Recipes That Are Much Lighter & Healthier

 Potatoes are a kitchen staple for good reason: They’re cheap and filling, with a shelf life of up to a few months, provided you store them in a cool, dry, dark place.
 They’re also surprisingly nutritious: They’re a great source of potassium — more so than bananas — which helps us manage stress and anxiety better.
-No wonder they’re the perfect food to serve when dealing with the stress of holiday planning!
+No wonder healthy potato recipes are some of the best to serve during the busy holiday season!

 Hasselback potatoes came bursting onto the food scene a few years back and I’ve been in love ever since.
 This method makes small cuts halfway through the potato until it looks similar to an accordion.
 It allows for optimal flavor coverage since your seasonings will coat every layer of the potato.
 First, I drizzle them with olive oil, season with salt and pepper, then apply my other seasonings.
 There’s no limit to the toppings you can add, roasted nuts, sautéed vegetables, pesto, freshly grated parmesan, the list goes on and on!

 3. Greek Yogurt Mashed Potatoes

 Okay, so maybe you want to keep the mashed potatoes on the table.
 I don’t blame you, I love a good mashed potato.
 I don’t love the heaviness from too much butter and cream!
 I lighten up the fat content of my mashed potatoes by using plain Greek yogurt and finishing with just a hint of butter so that I’m not compromising the flavor too much.
 The Greek yogurt adds richness and moisture and a hit of tang.
 Plus Greek yogurt is a great source of protein, which will help keep you feeling fuller for longer.
 If you are looking to thin out your potatoes more, try adding vegetable stock.
 Adding fresh herbs to your potatoes will also boost your flavor without compromising the nutrition.

 Try the recipe from Nutrition to Fit.

 4. Latke Waffles